grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-**Benjamin:** OK, I can see that there's a train ID, which is... the same as the one in the request, I suppose?
+**Benjamin:** I see that there's a train ID, which is... the same as the one in the request, I suppose?

 **Johnny:** Right.
 It's used to correlate the request and the response.